Note

 Defining and Importing Shapes

-This example shows how to manually define two-dimensional shapes, how to import shapes import shapes from OASIS layout files and how modify those shapes.
+This example shows how to manually define two-dimensional shapes, how to import shapes from OASIS layout files, and how to modify shapes.

 Imports